AID systems

 AID systems are remarkable.
 They have changed what is achievable for hundreds of thousands of people with type 1 diabetes.
 But they are not identical, and treating them as interchangeable misses the point.

-The IOB trade-off — the design choice each system makes about how to track active insulin — shapes everything downstream.
-It determines how aggressively the algorithm corrects, how visible the remaining insulin is to the user, and how safe it is to start exercising after a meal bolus.
-Real-world data from more than 190,000 users confirms that the gap between those who understand and apply these principles and those who do not is 10–15 percentage points in time in range.
+The IOB trade-off, the design choice each system makes about how to track active insulin, shapes everything downstream.
+It determines how responsively the algorithm corrects, how visible the remaining insulin is to the person, and how safe it is to start exercising after a meal bolus.
+Real-world data from more than 190,000 users confirms that the gap between those who understand and apply these principles and those who do not is 10 to 15 percentage points in time in range.

 That gap is closeable.
 The evidence is there.
 The tools exist.
 The conversation just needs the right framework.